laurensdewaele/tenso-mobile-app/app/lib/notes.md

 See if you can make them bigger than their containers.

-## Top navigation

-Top navigation on new workout should be fixed

 ## Smaller width screens

 Review the app on smaller and larger screens.